LaurenceRawlings/savify/README.rst

 the latest Savify.exe then make sure you have FFmpeg downloaded and it added to your PATH as per the section above.

-That's it, you should be good to go!
+That is it, you should be good to go!
 See some usage examples below.

 Using the Python module
 -----------------------